Jesus-Gonzalez/rakuten-techtest/README.md

 ## About the project

+### Facts

-This project has been built from scratch only using the education and knowledge of the author.
+- This project has been built from scratch only using the education and knowledge of the author.

-I have not based the project template in any other author's configuration or any available in a website.
+- I have not based the project template in any other author's configuration or any available in a website.

-I have tried to maintain a similar aspect as in rakuten.tv but I have skipped/ignored some details.
+- I have tried to maintain a similar aspect as in rakuten.tv but I have skipped/ignored some details.

 ### Technologies